KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\migrations\env.py:68`

 **Description**:
-The `process_revision_directives` method is likely responsible for handling and applying specific instructions or changes (directives) to a database schema or data model during a revision or migration process within the EeazyCRM application.
+The `process_revision_directives` method is likely used to handle or process directives related to revisions in the context of a migration environment in the EeazyCRM application.
+It is unclear who calls this method based on the provided information.

 ---